aki-tera/011_yt_cast/README.md

 Future plan
 1. ~~login function~~(done at ver1.8)
 0. delete files if your computer is Insufficient memory.
 0. ~~It will be possible to run only on the Apache server.
-Currently, youtube_dl cannot run Apache server.~~
+Currently, youtube_dl cannot run Apache server.~~(done at ver3.0)
 0. create rss file if there isn't.

 ***